 On moving day, be cautious of using a company promoting their services online – you don’t want to fall for a removal van scam like one couple did.

 One of the major things to discuss before moving in is how you’re going to manage your finances when living together.
 Doing this beforehand should help you to avoid any headaches or arguments later on.

 You may both decide that the easiest option is to pool all of your money together and pay your bills from what you both contribute – a joint bank account would be ideal in helping you to do this.
 Alternatively, you may decide that you’d rather keep things separate and if that’s the case, you could both continue to have an individual account and split the bills between you both.

 You could divide this up in a number of ways – one of you could take on the responsibility of paying the rent each month, while the other sets up a standing order to pay their share of the payment.
 Or you could open up a joint account just for your bills, with you both putting in an equal share towards these each month.

 A joint bank account is exactly what it says on the tin – an account that two or more people have access to.
 As this is the case, it’s important that you trust the person you’re sharing the account with, as you’ll both be able to use it to pay bills, get money paid in and withdraw cash.

 This isn’t the only thing to consider though, as opening a joint bank account creates a financial link between you and your partner.
 This means that any future credit checks on either one of you will include the other person’s credit history – so if your partner has a bad credit history (or vice versa) this could have an effect on you.
 As well as this, you’re both “jointly and severally liable” for any transactions made, so if you run up any debts you’ll both be responsible for paying these back.

-Here at thinkmoney, we offer a joint thinkmoney Personal Account.
-The account will help you budget your shared finances and comes with a monthly management fee of £24.50 – you can find out more about the account and its features here.
+Here at thinkmoney, we offer a joint thinkmoney Current Account.
+The account will help you budget your shared finances and comes with a monthly management fee of £15 – you can find out more about the account and its features here.